Xcalytoe/foodie/README.md

 ### Requirements

-- Create a `.env` file and add the following to it;
+- Create a `.env.local` file and add the following to it;

   - `REACT_APP_API_URL`
   - `REACT_APP_X_APP_ID`